 You.
 Are.
 Enough.

-In an era where social media bombards us with images of the perfect family, the perfect friend, the perfect home-cooked meal and so many other perfectly presented images and stories, it is not surprising you might feel a little less than perfect.
+In an era where social media bombards us with images of the perfect family, the perfect friend, the perfect home-cooked meal and so many other perfectly presented images and stories, it is not surprising you might feel a little less than perfect; nevertheless, You.
+Are.
+Enough.

 How many times have you begun to write an honest account of how you really feel, on one of your social media platforms, and stopped?
 You suddenly felt vulnerable.
 You began to worry you’d be judged or not measure up to others’ expectations of you.